Honcho10/Bike-Sales-Project/README.md

 Are there any regional preferences for specific bike product type?
 ## Analyzing the Data

 To be able to analyse this data and to dig deep into what is happening, pivot tables and pivot charts are been utilized.
-The next thing done is to consider and target what metrics we'll be using to gain insight in this data.
+The next thing done is to consider and target what metrics we'll be using to gain insight in this data and to be able to visualize and design the dashboard.
 ### Connection Elements
 #### State, Product descriptions and Customer gender Slicers:
 Introduction of slicers are een implemented in this analysis to be able to slice and dice the data.
 It enables me to know/see the connections and explore the dataset based State, Product descriptions and Customer gender.
 It enables me to have a better understanding of the relationship between the users and the products.